rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 **Note**: Users with Full Access and Read-Only Access roles have automatic access to all new products that become RBAC-enabled, with the exception of account administration tasks such as billing.
 Product roles do not include account roles.

 #### Custom Roles
+**Custom Role for Cloud Users**
 Custom roles enable account owners to assign users different permissions for different products.
 After a user is assigned custom roles, those roles can only be changed on a per-product basis.
 RBAC has the following custom roles:

--   **Product:Admin** - The Product Admin role has permissions to create, read, update, and delete resources for the designated product.
+-   **Product: Admin** - The Product Admin role has permissions to create, read, update, and delete resources for the designated product.

--   **Product:Creator** - The Product Creator role has permissions to create, read, and update resources for the designated product.
+-   **Product: Creator** - The Product Creator role has permissions to create, read, and update resources for the designated product.
 This role cannot delete a resource.
 All destructive actions are prohibited.

--   **Product:Observer** - The Product Observer role has permissions to read given resources for the designated product.
+-   **Product: Observer** - The Product Observer role has permissions to read given resources for the designated product.
 This role is read-only.

+**Custom Role for Rackspace Dedicated Hosting Account** Two types of permissions are available for Rackspace Dedicated hosting accounts:

+- **Direct Permissions**: These grant the user direct access to account permissions, linked cloud accounts, devices, or services.

+- **Effective Permissions**: Users inherit these because of their memberships in user and product groups.

 #### Account Roles
 Assign the following account roles to the users who manage your Rackspace customer account: